 This is an intensive course covering a broad spectrum of telecommunications topics.
 Telecommunications processes, principles, protocols and media are discussed in depth.
 Students use telecommunications and network software, study the pros and cons of various systems.
 The OSI model is studied.
-Prerequisite: IS 160 or permission of instructor.
 (SFCC)